For a majority of people completing a First Aid course is to meet a work, university or volunteer requirement. In…

--Keep a list of emergency numbers and triple 000 number next to the phone or in a common area such as on the fridge.
+- Keep a list of emergency numbers including 000 next to the phone or in a common area such as on the fridge.

--Ask them to draw a poster of an emergency service, making sure to include Triple Zero and put it up in prominent area.
+- Ask them to draw a poster of an emergency service, making sure to include Triple Zero and put it up in a prominent area.

 If you would like further information and tips Fire and Rescue NSW have created a website, www.kids.triplezero.gov.au, specifically to help kids learn about Triple 000.
 Using online games and challenges, they can learn more about triple 000 and importantly what to do if there is a First Aid emergency at home.